H.R. 7066: SHIELD Act

 H.R.
 7066 on Congress.gov

-Official Congress.gov page for the SHIELD Act with bill text, status, and actions.
+Official Congress.gov page for the SHIELD Act with bill text, status, cosponsors, and actions.

 Department of Energy Grid Modernization Initiative

-This EPA resource provides official information on procuring zero-emission electricity, including mechanisms like power purchase agreements relevant to the bill.
+EPA resource on procuring zero-emission electricity, including the power purchase agreements the bill rewards with priority utility service.

 H.R.
 7066 Bill Text